-Business and Personal Law+ Full Year Course 1 Unit Grades 10-12
+Business and Personal Law+

 This course is designed to give students a practical knowledge of their rights and obligations in ordinary business transactions.
 Realistic examples are used to teach a wide range of legal concepts.
-Avariety of videos, speakers, and activities are planned to reinforce classroom discussion.
+A variety of videos, speakers, and activities are planned to reinforce classroom discussion.
 Business and Personal Law serves as an excellent background for those contemplating business courses in college and is recommended to both business and academic students.
 Credit for this course may be used to meet sequence requirements of Business/Marketing education and/or the fifth unit of Social Studies in a 5-unit Social Studies sequence only for students pursuing an occupational sequence.

-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.